selked/scrivenR/README.md

 -   ***`x`:*** A character vector of file names in your working directory
 -   ***`include_timing`:*** An option to specify whether you want line-by-line timestamps recorded in your output.
 This is set to `FALSE` by default.
 -   ***`internal_convert`:*** An option to indicate whether your audio files were converted with functions internal to this package.
-This will take the `originalFileName_converted` re-naming format into account when filtering files in your directory for the transcription pipeline.
+This will take the `originalFileName_converted` re-naming format into account when filtering files in your directory for the transcription pipeline and is set to `TRUE` by default.
 -   ***`model_path`:*** A character vector of the path to your locally stored Whisper acoustic model.
 This argument is required and should look like `"C:/username/whispermodel/ggml-base.en.bin"`, but with your own directory- and model-specific information.
 -   ***`all_cores`:*** An option to indicate how many CPU cores you want to be utilized in parallel processing of the transcriptions.
 This is set to `FALSE` by default, wherein only half of your available cores will be used.
 If set to `TRUE`, parallel processing will include all CPU cores.
 I've found using all available cores to be pretty manageable, but note that it can slow some other things down while it's running.